OmarEmadAldin/bird-s-eye-view-BEV-with-Inverse-Perspective-Mapping-IPM-/README.md

 - Flat Earth Assumption: IPM assumes the road is perfectly flat.
 Points from the camera's image plane are projected onto this 2D ground plane (typically the z = 0 axis)

+Here we didn't use actual camera or camera already calibrated offline so i wasn't able to add intrinsic to my homography so it's more prespective transformation than IPM but it's more about the concept

 ## Codes Functions